-Refer to Chapter 3 of this document and to the System Overview document for further information on ATM connections.
+See Chapter 4 of this document and to the System Overview documentation for further information on ATM connections.

 Configuration Management

 The following parameters are entered for the BXM addcon command.
 Depending upon the connection type, the user is prompted with appropriate parameters as shown below.